TaxAct Review: Which Tax Filing Option Suits You Best?

 |Online Options||Free||$0||You have a simple tax return.|

-** State tax returns are an additional $37 plus extra to e-file.
+** State tax returns are an additional $50 each, e-file is not included.

-*** Comes with one free state return but state e-file is extra.
+*** Comes with one free state return but state e-file is not included.

 TaxAct Product Line

-TaxAct offers a selection of tax preparation software options to fit your needs for your 2017 tax return.
+TaxAct offers a selection of tax preparation software options to fit your needs for your tax year 2020 tax return.
 TaxAct Free might be sufficient if you just need to get your simple return filed with no frills.
 Users with more complex situations can opt for TaxAct’s fee-based solutions, which include:

 TaxAct’s downloadable products include:

-- Freelancer ($81.95): Includes all the features of the Plus version plus tools for independent contractors and other self-employed filers
+- Premier ($109.95): Includes all the features of the Deluxe version plus tools for investment and rental property income and foreign bank accounts

 Find Out: How to Save Money When Filing Taxes